 The Giant List of Classic Game Programmers / organizational details

 Originally the names and games on the Giant List came from contemporary magazines and from memory.
 Later, as it gained exposure, I heard from many of the people included and asked them to verify their entries.
 These days there are quite a few game databases on the web, and they cross-pollinate.
-I know several of them have incorporated information from the Giant List, and I make use of others, including Atari Mania, Lemon 64, and L. Curtis Boyle's Tandy Color Computer Games.
+I know several of them have incorporated information from the Giant List, and I make use of others, including Atari Mania, GB64, and L. Curtis Boyle's Tandy Color Computer Games.

 One thing most other databases don't include is which system a game was originally written for and which systems received ports.
 Tracking that is a key point of the Giant List.